Murallas

 Torre Blanca

-The walls that can be seen today date back to the time Andalusia was occupied by the Moors; construction of the wall started in the 11th century and was completed in the earl 13th century.
-The 6 km long wall with 166 towers and nine gates encircled the whole city.
-At the time Seville was considered Spain's best fortified city.
+The walls that can be seen today date back to the time Andalusia was occupied by the Moors; construction of the wall started in the eleventh century and was completed in the early thirteenth century.
+The six kilometer long wall with 166 towers and nine gates encircled the whole city.
+At the time, Seville was considered Spain’s best fortified city.

 Puerta de la Macarena, Murallas, Sevilla